 The Administration is defendant and/or co-defendant in legal proceedings pertaining to matters incidental to the performance of its operations.
 With respect to the pending and threatened litigations, the Administration, in consultation with legal counsel, has advised that at this stage of the proceedings they cannot offer an opinion as to the probable outcome.
-Accordingly, management does not consider necessary making any provision in its books for these cases and intends to contest them vigorously.
+Accordingly, management does not consider it necessary to make any provision in its books for these cases and intends to contest them vigorously.